PaulSlocum/cynthcart/readme.md

 # Cynthcart

 A synthesizer program for the Commodore 64 computer designed with live performance in mind.
 Includes arpeggiator, portamento, stereo SID and MIDI support, realtime filter control, many other features.
-The program is written entirely in 6510 assembly language.
-Over 700 Cynthcart cartridges have been sold making it one of the most popular Commodore 64 homebrews of all time.
+The program is written in 6510 assembly language.
+Over 700 Cynthcart cartridges have been sold making it one of the most popular Commodore 64 homebrews.

 [Cynthcart audio examples:](http://www.qotile.net/files/cynthcart_demo.mp3)